What is The Danbury Project ?

 The Barbastelle is a species of conservation concern due to population decline across Europe.
 The Barbastelle is therefore given additional EU legal protection under EU law.

-There are no known breeding sites for Barbastelle in Essex.
+There are few known breeding sites for Barbastelle in Essex.
 This would be the first project of its kind in Essex looking at Barbastelle’s use of landscape in the county.